askforalfred/alfred/gen/README.md

 $ python scripts/generate_trajectories.py --save_path data/new_trajs --in_parallel --debug --num_threads 2
 ```

 This will sample tasks based on the sampling mechanism described in the paper.
 You might notice a lot of failed executions, which are automatically discarded by the script.

+**Note:** The first time you run the generation script, use `--num_threads 1` to allow the script to download the THOR binary.

 ## Replay Checks